Comment on "Dr. Bertlmann's Socks in a Quaternionic World of Ambidextral Reality": The geometric algebra and the computer simulation

-Note: the computer program needs to know \emph{both settings} at the same time, since the variables \texttt{A} and \texttt{B} each depend on the relevant setting, as can be seen on quick inspection of the code.
-It does not generate the outcomes explicitly but jumps forward to the correlation.
-It essentially reproduces the negative cosine function which is already built into \texttt{GAViewer} while adding random quaternionic noise, and then plots the real part of that.
+About half the time, the ``product of the measurements'' is \emph{defined by the code} as the quaternion $-\mathbf a \mathbf b$, the other half of the time it is the quaternion $- \mathbf b \mathbf a$.
+Recall the fundamental facts of 3D Geometric Algebra

+The program randomly samples many uniformly distributed, independent unit length vectors $\mathbf a$ and $\mathbf b$.
+For a given pair, it computes either $-\mathbf a \mathbf b$ or $-\mathbf b \mathbf a$, chosen by the outcome of a fair coin toss.
+It also computes the arc cosine of $\mathbf a\cdot\mathbf b$.
+The scalar part of the average of the geometric products is plotted against the angles $\cos^{-1}(\mathbf a\cdot\mathbf b)$, grouped into bins.
+The bivector parts are printed to show they are small, but they have to be discarded from the plot anyway.

-Christian's earlier, companion \emph{IEEE Access} paper \cite{IEEEAccess1} also concluded with a computer simulation.
-That time his computer programmer was Carl~F.~Diether III, who adopted Gill's \cite{Gill2020c} implementation of Pearle's (1970) \cite{Pearle} detection loophole model.
-Gill had fixed several errors in Pearle's (1970) classic paper, posted \texttt{R} code on internet, and discussed it in public internet fora early 2014.
-This seems to have been the first time that anyone had implemented the Pearle model (private communication with Philip Pearle and others).
-Till then, Pearle's paper had been seen as supplying a theoretical result on the minimal efficiency of detectors which needed to be attained to violate the CHSH inequality in the face of the detection loophole when using the usual state and spin measurements.
-Christian was excited when he recalled Pearle's work and a few months later, the first version of \cite{IEEEAccess1} appeared on \texttt{arXiv.org}.
-It was later briefly published by \emph{Annals of Physics} and appeared briefly as a pre-publication on the journal website, before being retracted by the editors.
-Scandalously, they did not inform the author of their action.
+Christian's companion \emph{IEEE Access} paper \cite{IEEEAccess1} also concluded with a computer simulation.
+His computer programmer for that paper, C.F.~Diether, adopted Gill's \cite{Gill2020c} implementation of Pearle's (1970) \cite{Pearle} detection loophole model.
+Gill had fixed errors in Pearle's (1970) classic paper, posted \texttt{R} code on internet, and discussed it in public internet discussions in early 2014.
+That was the first time that anyone had implemented the Pearle model as a computer simulation.
+Till then, it had been seen as a purely theoretical result on the minimal efficiency of detectors needed to violate the CHSH inequality in the face of the detection loophole when using the usual state and spin measurements.
+Gill (2020a) \cite{Gill2020a} already showed that \cite{IEEEAccess1} contains the same defects as \cite{IEEEAccess2}.